MixDex/silverplaytrain/README.md

-# silverplaytrain
+# Silverplaytrain
-Playing around with html, css, and js
+Hello! this repository is me playing around with coding basics (I know some stuff), but, this will be the basics for a future web-app, blog, or anything in between!.